ivantomica/cloudfront-directory-index/README.md

 ### Installation

-0. create IAM role
+- create IAM role
-   a. attach AWSLambdaBasicExecutionRole policy to it
+  - attach AWSLambdaBasicExecutionRole policy to it
-   b. edit trust relationship, it should look somewhat like:
+  - edit trust relationship, it should look somewhat like:
    ```
    {
        "Version": "2012-10-17",